 - Always yield to other hikers, horses, and bikes.
 Step off the trail and have your dog sit.

-- Keep your dog on leash unless the trail explicitly allows off-leash hiking.
+- Keep your dog on a leash unless the trail explicitly allows off-leash hiking.

 - Pack out all waste.
-Leaving a poop bag on the trail "to pick up on the way back" is not acceptable.
+Leaving a poop bag on the trail "to pick up on the way back" is never acceptable.

-- Do not let your dog drink from stagnant water sources.
-Giardia and leptospirosis are real risks.
+- Don't let your dog drink from stagnant water sources.
+When I worked at the clinic, I treated so many avoidable cases of Giardia and leptospirosis.

-- Check your dog for ticks after every hike, paying special attention to ears, armpits, and between toes.
+- Check your dog for ticks after every hike.
+Pay special attention to their ears, armpits, and between their toes.

 Hiking Gear Checklist

-- [ ] Water and collapsible bowl (more water than you think you need)
+- Water and collapsible bowl (always pack more water than you think you'll need)

-- [ ] Recent photo of your dog on your phone (in case of separation)
+- Recent photo of your dog on your phone (just in case)

 The Bottom Line

-The right gear turns a stressful outing into an adventure you and your dog will both enjoy.
-Invest in a quality harness, carry more water than you think you need, protect those paws, and always pack a first aid kit.
-The trail is waiting.
+The right gear turns a stressful hike into an adventure you both actually enjoy.
+Invest in a solid harness.
+Carry more water than you expect to use.
+Protect those paw pads, and always pack a first aid kit.
+The trail is out there waiting for you.